Teach with Technology

 Classroom technologies: Both departmental and centrally-supported classrooms are equipped to handle a wide array of instructional needs.
 Learn more about the different types of classrooms and classroom technologies available to you.

-Sakai Learning Management System (LMS): Sakai provides a flexible and feature-rich environment for managing course interactions, content, and assessments.
-Sakai project sites are used to support academic and administrative projects as well.
+Learning Management Systems (LMS).
+Learning management systems provide flexible and feature-rich online environments for managing course interactions, content, and assessments.
+Project sites can be used to support academic and administrative projects as well.
+The University is currently supporting two systems, Sakai and Canvas, although support for Sakai will eventually be discontinued.

 Collaboration Tools: Along with the standard Office Suite, Office 365 provides real-time, online document collaboration, Teams, and several ways to organize shared work spaces.